 - Strengthening federal programs and policies that address the social needs of low-income individuals.
 Federal programs such as Supplemental Security Income, the Earned Income Tax Credit, Temporary Assistance to Needy Families, the Supplemental Nutrition Assistance Program, the National School Lunch Program and housing benefits such as rental assistance provide low-income families with the stability needed to improve health outcomes.

 - Ensuring that federal policies enable people to live healthier lives.
 Federal budget and policy decisions have the potential to address the root causes of poor health, diminish health disparities and other inequities and build the foundation for healthier communities.
-Examples are policies that promote access to safe, affordable housing and healthy food; environmental protections, such as strong regulations around the use of toxic chemicals and efforts to address climate change; violence prevention and education.
-Specifically, CHA supports:
+Examples are policies that promote access to safe, affordable housing and healthy food; a national minimum tobacco purchasing age of 21; environmental protections, such as strong regulations around the use of toxic chemicals and protecting children in federally-assisted housing from the consequences of lead poisoning; working to address climate change; and violence prevention and education.

 - Support safer communities by requiring background checks for the sale or transfer of all firearms, including gun shows and online merchants; banning the purchase and sale of assault-style weapons; temporarily prohibiting an individual from purchasing or possessing firearms when deemed by a judge to a pose a danger to self or others; and banning the purchase and sale of high-capacity ammunition magazines.
 Gun violence continues to put hospital worker, patients and their families at risk — for children under 19 years of age, it is the leading cause of death.
 CHA also supports continued funding for the Center for Disease Control to conduct public health research into firearm morbidity and mortality prevention.